shuyiryanchen/shuyiryanchen.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I’m Shuyi Chen, a first-year Ph.D. student at Heinz College, Carnegie Mellon University, where I'm advised by [Woody Zhu](https://sites.google.com/view/woodyzhu).
 My research lies at the intersection of **Machine Learning (ML)** and **Operations Research (OR)**, focusing on leveraging statistical methods to solve real-world problems.
-I hold a Master's degree in Information Systems Management from CMU and a B.B.A in Supply Chain and Logistics Management from the Chinese University of Hong Kong (Shenzhen).
+I hold a Master's degree in Information Systems Management from CMU and a B.B.A. in Supply Chain and Logistics Management from the Chinese University of Hong Kong (Shenzhen).

 You can view my CV [here](https://drive.google.com/drive/folders/1Rqz1-s_Jgm0AyNlVODXk-rQ7ylQpcxXj?usp=sharing).